astropy/astropy/docs/nddata/index.rst

 Poisson error; note that the masked version of the square root is used::

     >>> ccd.uncertainty = np.ma.sqrt(np.ma.abs(ccd.data))
+    INFO: array provided for uncertainty; assuming it is a StdDevUncertainty. [astropy.nddata.ccddata]

 If we make a copy of the image and add that to the original, the uncertainty changes as expected::